mdtalhafarooqui/clinicpro/README.txt

-🏥 ClinicPro – Clinic Appointment Management System
+# ClinicPro 🏥

-ClinicPro is a modern, web-based clinic appointment management system designed to simplify and streamline the management of doctors, patients, and appointments.
-It offers a clean user interface, efficient scheduling, and reliable database handling for small clinics and academic projects.
+ClinicPro is a modern clinic appointment management system designed to simplify the process of booking and managing appointments.
+The system efficiently handles doctors, patients, and schedules through a clean and user-friendly web interface, reducing manual work and improving clinic workflow.

----

-🚀 Features
+## ✨ Highlights

-- 📅 Simple and fast appointment booking
+- Easy appointment booking
-- 👨‍⚕️ Doctor management
-- 🧑‍🤝‍🧑 Patient registration and management
+- Doctor and patient management
-- 📋 View, edit, and delete appointments
+- View, edit, and delete appointments
-- 🎨 Modern, responsive user interface
+- Clean and modern user interface
-- 🗄️ MySQL database integration
-- ⚡ Lightweight and efficient PHP backend
+- Fast and lightweight system

----

-🛠️ Technologies Used

-- Frontend: HTML5, CSS3, Bootstrap 5, JavaScript
+- Database-driven architecture

+## 🧠 Core Concept
+ClinicPro is built using CRUD-based web application principles.
+It demonstrates how server-side scripting and relational databases can be used together to manage real-world healthcare operations such as appointment scheduling, record storage, and data retrieval efficiently.

+## 🛠️ Tech Stack
-- Backend: PHP
+- PHP – Backend logic
-- Database: MySQL
+- MySQL – Database management
+- HTML, CSS, Bootstrap – Frontend UI
+- JavaScript – Client-side interaction
-- Server: Apache (XAMPP)
+- Apache (XAMPP) – Local server
-- Version Control: Git & GitHub

----
+## 🚀 How to Run
+1. Install XAMPP and start Apache & MySQL
+2. Place the project folder inside htdocs
+3. Import db.sql into phpMyAdmin
+4. Update database credentials in config.php
+5. Open http://localhost/clinicpro in a browser

-📂 Project Structure
+## 📂 Project Structure
 clinicpro/
 │── assets/
 │   ├── images/